rahil627/mind-of-rathewolf/README.md

 - this is one repo that should have an appropriate license...
 - add The Mind of Ra crowd-funding writings
 - re-directs: mindof, themindof, blog, philosophy, philo
+- make this repo private, but be warned: you cannot used GitHub Pages on a private repo

 temp:
 should use Wordpress to backup to an xml file first